Tuberculosis: TB basics, symptoms and treatment

 Tuberculosis, or just TB, is a bacterial infection spread by a person breathing in droplets from an infected person's cough or sneezes.

 TB is a serious condition, most commonly affecting the lungs, which can be cured with treatment.

 TB used to be more common the UK before antibiotics were introduced.

-Although TB cases have been increasing, there are fewer than 9,000 cases a year.
+There are around 6,000 TB cases a year in the UK.
 Most of these are among people born abroad or among ethnic minority communities.

 Most people who are exposed to TB never develop symptoms, since the bacteria can live in an inactive form in the body, but if the immune system weakens, such as in people with HIV or elderly adults, TB bacteria can become active.
 In their active state, TB bacteria cause death of tissue in the organs they infect.